 Arthritis is more likely to develop in smokers and those who don't exercise enough.

 It can happen in younger people but is typically more common in older people.
 The average age of arthritis diagnosis is between 30 and 50.

-Once the arthritic response begins, inflammation, caused by inflammatory foods, unhealthy or repressed emotions, toxins, trauma, and inactivity, among other causes, can cause flare-ups or pain.
+Once the arthritic response begins, inflammation, caused by inflammatory foods, toxins, trauma, and inactivity, among other causes, can cause flare-ups or pain.
 Eliminating or reducing inflammation on a day-to-day, hour-to-hour basis is one of the best ways to stop arthritis at the source for a better quality of life and range of motion.